 Optional Spices:

 I kept my easy tabbouleh recipe simple and used only salt and pepper.
 However, my mom would always sprinkle it with sumac.
-I recommend using it if you have some, as it will add an additional layer of zesty flavor to the overall dish.
+I recommend using it if you have some, as it adds a layer of zesty flavor to the overall dish.

-As I mentioned earlier, since fine bulgur is thin/small to cook, we prefer soaking it in hot water instead of boiling it on the stovetop.
+As I mentioned earlier, since fine bulgur is thin and cooks quickly, we prefer to soak it in hot water rather than boil it on the stovetop.
 To do so:

-1. Prep the liquid mixture: In a measuring cup, mix 1 ¼ cups of hot boiling water with 2 tablespoons of tomato paste and a teaspoon salt (I used Diamond kosher salt.)
+- Prep the liquid mixture: In a measuring cup, mix 1 ¼ cups of hot boiling water with 2 tablespoons of tomato paste and 1 teaspoon of salt (I used Diamond kosher salt.)

-2. Pour it in: Pour the mixture into the bowl, making sure to cover the bulgur fully.
+- Pour it in: Pour the mixture into the bowl, making sure the bulgur is fully covered.

-1. Rest & Fluff: Let it soak for 10-15 minutes or until the liquid is fully absorbed and bulgur is cooked.
-Fluff it with a fork before adding the rest of the ingredients.
+- Rest & Fluff: Let it soak for 10-15 minutes or until the liquid is fully absorbed and the bulgur is cooked.
+Fluff it with a fork before adding the remaining ingredients.

-Once the bulgur wheat is cooked, the rest of making Mediterranean salad is relatively easy.
+Once the bulgur wheat is cooked, the rest of making this Mediterranean salad is relatively easy.
 Simply:

-1. Make the tabbouleh dressing: Whisk together the freshly squeezed lemon juice with olive oil and salt and pepper in a bowl.
+- Make the tabbouleh dressing: Whisk together freshly squeezed lemon juice, olive oil, salt, and pepper in a bowl.
 Set it aside.

-3. Pour the dressing over & mix: Drizzle the salad with the dressing and give it a gentle mix to combine.
+- Pour the dressing over & mix: Drizzle the salad with the dressing, then gently mix to combine.

-4. Taste for seasoning and serve: Give it a taste and add in more if necessary.
+- Taste for seasoning and serve: Give it a taste and add more if necessary.
 Serve.

 If you want to make it a day earlier, I recommend soaking the bulgur, chopping the herbs and scallions, and keeping them in an airtight container.
-You can also prep the dressing and store them separately in the fridge.
+You can also prep the dressing and store it in the fridge separately.

 When ready to serve, pour the dressing over and give the tabouli mix a gentle toss to combine.